mmoayyed/mmoayyed.github.io/_posts/2020-03-03-cas62-spring-cloud-rest.md

 ## REST API

-Our `/casproperties` quite simply is going to produce a collection of settings which are valid and recognizable by CAS or any other library/framework used by the system, such as Spring Cloud, Spring Security, etc. At a minimum, let's have our endpoint return the following settings:
+Our `/casproperties` endpoint quite simply is going to produce a collection of settings which are valid and recognizable by CAS or any other library/framework used by the system such as Spring Cloud, Spring Security, etc. At a minimum, let's have our endpoint return the following settings:

 ```json
 {